omonimus1/competitive-programming/Lectures/Lecture06.md

 threat always as a sequential structure.
 It is dynamic, this means that we can change its size (adding or removing new elements).
 In c++, it will is called: vector.

-### Stack (LIFO)

-LIFO: last in First OUT

-It has the same structure of the array, and elements can be
-* pulled or popped from the top of the stack (last element).
-* peeked : similar to pop but it does not remove it from stack.

-Stacks coule be implemented using linked lists or arrays.

-Use of stack:
-* reverse a string (or any other collection )
-* Evaluate expression (Revers polish notation for arithmetics)
-* keep track user actions (to implement undo feature)

-### Queues (FIFO)

-FIFO: first in First Out

-Elements are enqueued (added at the back) and dequeued (removed from the front / head of the queue).
-This leads to a natural order in how elements are dealt with.

-Use of the queue:
-* Scheduling: CPU
-* Buffer comunication
-* Messaging and message queues.
-* Job queues

 ### Circualr Queue pr Ring Buffer (LIFO)